Paul Goldschmidt Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have a 5.11 team ERA that ranks 28th across all league pitching staffs.
+- The Reds have the 28th-ranked team ERA across all MLB pitching staffs (5.06).

-- Reds pitchers combine to rank 23rd in baseball in home runs surrendered (61 total, 1.3 per game).
+- Reds pitchers combine to rank 23rd in baseball in home runs given up (63 total, 1.3 per game).

-- The Reds will look to Lively (1-2) in his second start this season.
+- Weaver makes the start for the Reds, his seventh of the season.
+He is 1-2 with a 6.54 ERA and 31 strikeouts in 31 2/3 innings pitched.

-- His last appearance was on Friday against the New York Yankees, when the righty went 5 2/3 innings, surrendering two earned runs while allowing two hits.
+- His most recent appearance came on Saturday against the New York Yankees, when the right-hander tossed 4 1/3 innings, surrendering four earned runs while giving up eight hits.

+- The 29-year-old has amassed an ERA of 6.54, with 8.8 strikeouts per nine innings, in six games this season.
+Opponents are hitting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.